-All arts and cultural centres, including Wollombi Cultural Centre has reopened.
-Richmond Main is due to open in July.
-Marthaville Arts and Cultural Centre reopened to the public on 3 July.
+All arts and cultural centres, including Wollombi Cultural Centre, Richmond Main and Marthaville Arts and Cultural Centre have reopened to the public.

 - Cessnock Waste Management Centre

 The Cessnock Waste Management Centre (CWMC) has now reopened to the public as normal.
 There may be some delays as numbers onsite will be limited to observe social distancing.
 Residents are encouraged to follow instructions while at the CWMC, including wearing enclosed footwear.
 Transactions will remain cashless until further notice (waste vouchers will be accepted).Please note that the Greta Transfer Station is closed.

 The following services remain impacted